driusan/dewm/src/ColumnManagement.md

 This should be pretty straight forward:

-We just need to grab the keys
+We just need to grab the keys:

 ### "Grabbed Key List" +=
 ```go
 {